jfrog/frogbot/README.md

    [![GitLab CI Run Button](./images/gitlab-run-button.png)]

 #### Bitbucket Server

 After you create a new pull request, Frogbot will automatically scan it.
 The scan output will include only new vulnerabilities added by the pull request.
-Vulnerabilities that aren't new, and existed in the code prior to the pull request creation, will not be included in the report.
+Vulnerabilities that aren't new, and existed in the code prior to the pull request creation, will not be included in the report, unless the JF_INCLUDE_ALL_VULNERABILITIES environment variable is used.
+JF_INCLUDE_ALL_VULNERABILITIES displays all existing vulnerabilities, including the ones that were added by the pull request.

 1. A developer opens a pull request.
 2. Frogbot is triggered and scans the pull request, and adds a comment with the scan results.